 - Born on the island of Ireland on or after 1st January 2005 and at least one parent is British or is entitled to live in Northern Ireland or Ireland without restrictions

-- A child born in Ireland on or after 1st January 2005 to a parent who was granted with refugee status
+- A child born in Ireland on or after 1st January 2005 to a parent who was granted refugee status

 If a child was born in Ireland after 1st January 2005 to foreign national parents, they are not automatically entitled to Irish citizenship.

 In this situation, at least one of the parents of the child needs to prove that they had/have lived for 3 of the previous 4 years on the island of Ireland as reckonable residence immediately prior to the birth.
-If this can be proved, the child will be eligible for Irish citizenship.
+If this can be proved, the child will be eligible for citizenship.

 Can I become an Irish citizen by descent?

-Irish citizenship through descent from Irish grandparent
+Citizenship through descent from Irish grandparent

 You will not be able to claim Irish citizenship any further back in your ancestry than your grandparents.
-Also, you won’t be able to claim Irish citizenship through relations other than your parents and grandparents.
+Also, you won’t be able to claim citizenship through relations other than your parents and grandparents.

-Irish citizenship through adoption
+Citizenship through adoption

 If someone was adopted by an Irish citizen or a couple where one of the guardians was an Irish citizen, they will automatically be an Irish citizen.